 Active Prospects is a charitable organisation that provides community based residential and supported living services for individuals with learning disabilities, autism and/or mental health diagnoses.

-Currently the organisation is in a period of planned growth with particular focus on meeting the housing and support needs of individuals with complex needs who are included under the Transforming Care Agenda.
-Active Prospects has a long history of providing support for individuals that have been in hospital or institutional settings having worked closely with the NHS and social services on developing homes following the closure of the long stay hospitals in Surrey in the late 1990's.
-Over the last ten years, we have continued this work by creating high quality homes to meet the environmental needs of people and providing additional therapeutic services, training and development for our support staff to meet their communication, daily activity and sensory needs.
+Currently the organisation is in a period of planned growth with particular focus on meeting the housing and support needs of individuals with complex needs who are included under the former Transforming Care Agenda.
+This report focuses on the wellbeing journeys and outcomes of the 32 people we supported last year that come under this cohort and require intensive specialist support.

+Active Prospects has a long history of providing support for individuals that have been in hospital or institutional settings having worked closely with the NHS and Adult Social Services on developing homes following the closure of the long stay hospitals in Surrey in the late 1990's.
+Over the last ten years, we have continued this work by creating high quality homes to meet the environmental needs of people and providing additional therapeutic services, training and development for our support staff to meet their communication, daily activity and sensory needs as well as ensuring people live their ordinary and extraordinary lives.